 The ability to speak, listen, read, and write in a foreign language are skills to be cherished in this world of International travel business.
 We find that children are keen to engage in French learning as they aren’t as self-conscious as adults.
 Children are generally much more proficient than their parents as they gain a French accent and know many key words.

-At Christ Church, all boys take French from Year 2 to Year 8.
+At Christ Church Cathedral School, all boys take French from Reception to Year 8.
 All lessons are taught by French language specialists.
-The youngest learners are introduced to the language through games and songs, and, as they progress through the school, pupils develop a more thorough and academic understanding of French grammar and vocabulary, while still, it is hoped, retaining that initial sense of fun and enthusiasm.
-In Years 7 and 8, in order to prepare more effectively for their Common Entrance and other exams, the pupils are set in French according to linguistic ability.
+The youngest learners are introduced to the language through games and songs.
+As they progress through the school, boys develop a more thorough and academic understanding of French grammar and vocabulary.
+In Years 7 and 8, in order to prepare more effectively for their Common Entrance and other exams, boys are set in French according to their linguistic ability.

-Some boys come to Christ Church already fluent, at least orally, in French.
+Some boys come to Christ Church Cathedral School already fluent, at least orally, in French.
 We do extension work with them to ensure they receive the advanced teaching they require.
-Equally, for boys with specific learning difficulties, we work with the Special Needs staff to provide the individual help they need to progress.
+Equally, for boys with specific learning difficulties, we work with the Special Educational Needs staff to provide the individual help these boys need to progress.
 Our philosophy is simple: all boys gain from learning languages, whatever their level, and all boys should be given the chance to fulfil their potential in French.

 To have another language is to possess a second soul. ‒ Charlemagne